 Glycerin can also be used as a toner for oily skin.
 It is non-greasy, and hence, it can keep your skin toned and hydrated without triggering excessive sebum production.

 9. It Can Be Used As A Cleanser

 Oily skinned people are prone to acne and breakouts.
 Since glycerin is a non-comedogenic and has a neutral effect on your skin, you can easily use glycerin-based products to keep your skin clean and remove all traces of impurities without making it look excessively dry and stretchy.

 10. It Prevents Photoaging

 Glycerin is a common ingredient in most of the commercially available sunscreens as it helps prevent the extensive damage otherwise caused by the UV rays (7).
 Regular application of such a sunscreen also improves uneven skin tone caused by sun exposure.

 Now you know why glycerin is a must-have in your beauty arsenal.
-While you can always buy beauty products containing glycerin, you can even use it as a separate ingredient for any DIY remedies.
+While you can always buy beauty products containing glycerin, you can even use it as a separate ingredient in DIY remedies.
 And if you want to avoid putting any other chemicals on your skin, glycerin is the best bet.
 I will tell you how.

 How To Use Glycerin For Oily Skin